 - Matryoshka Object: The needle that can kill Koshchei is contained in an egg, which was swallowed by a bird, which was swallowed by a rabbit, which is locked in a box.

-- No Sell: None of Ivan's weapons works against Koshchei.
-They break at contact with him.
+- No-Sell: None of Ivan's weapons works against Koshchei.
+The arrows bounce off, and the sword breaks at contact.

 - One-Winged Angel: Koshchei turns into a giant crow to battle Ivan.

 - Sacred Hospitality: Ivan complains out loud why Baba Yaga doesn't invite him in to eat before asking questions.

 - Taken for Granite: Koshchei turns Vasilisa into a golden statue in the climax.